LLNL/CARE/docs/sphinx/tutorial.rst

       int length = 10;
       care::host_device_ptr<int> array(length, "array");

-      // Will run on the GPU if this is compiled with nvcc.
+      // Will run on the GPU if this is compiled with nvcc or hip.
       // Otherwise will run sequentially on the host.
       CARE_GPU_LOOP(i, 0, length) {
          array[i] = i;